2018 Pittsburgh Panthers football team

 The 2018 Pittsburgh Panthers football team represented the University of Pittsburgh in the 2018 NCAA Division I FBS football season.
 The Panthers were led by fourth-year head coach Pat Narduzzi and played their home games at Heinz Field.
 They were a member of the Coastal Division of the Atlantic Coast Conference (ACC).
 This was Pitt's sixth season as a member of the ACC.

-Previous season

-The Panthers finished the 2017 season 5–7, 3–5 in ACC play to finish in a three-way tie for fourth place in the Coastal Division.